maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-The `HildonButton <HildonButton>`_ is a GTK widget which represents a clickable button.
-It is derived from the `GtkButton <GtkButton>`_ widget and provides additional commodities specific to the Hildon framework.
+The :class:`HildonButton` is a GTK widget which represents a clickable button.
+It is derived from the :class:`GtkButton` widget and provides additional commodities specific to the Hildon framework.

-The height of a `HildonButton <HildonButton>`_ can be set to either "finger" height or "thumb" height.
+The height of a :class:`HildonButton` can be set to either "finger" height or "thumb" height.
 It can also be configured to use halfscreen or fullscreen width.
-Alternatively, either dimension can be set to "auto" so it behaves like a standard `GtkButton <GtkButton>`_ .
+Alternatively, either dimension can be set to "auto" so it behaves like a standard :class:`GtkButton` .

-The `HildonButton <HildonButton>`_ can hold any valid child widget, but it usually contains two labels, named title and value, and it can also contain an image.
-The contents of the button are packed together inside a `GtkAlignment <GtkAlignment>`_ and they do not expand by default (they don't use the full space of the button).
+The :class:`HildonButton` can hold any valid child widget, but it usually contains two labels, named title and value, and it can also contain an image.
+The contents of the button are packed together inside a :class:`GtkAlignment` and they do not expand by default (they don't use the full space of the button).

 To change the alignment of both labels, use `gtk_button_set_alignment() <gtk-button-set-alignment>`_